tychonievich/graphics/md/text/api-types.md

 Some scene graph systems have their own drawing algorithms instead of using a canvas API;
 by far the most common of these algorithms is raytracing.
 Because they have the full scene data, full-scene algorithms can create visual phenomena that rely on the relative positioning of multiple scene components, such as shadows and reflections.
-Modeling visual interactions between objects means full-scene drawing alorithms have nonlinear runtime performance in the number and size of objects in the scene.
+Modeling visual interactions between objects means full-scene drawing algorithms have nonlinear runtime performance in the number and size of objects in the scene.
 Examples of raytracers include standalone systems like POVRay and LuxRender and those integrated with design, editing, and animation software like Maya, Blender, and Houdini.